 Use In Specific Populations

-Lamivudine pharmacokinetics were studied in pregnant women during 2 clinical studies conducted in South Africa.
-The study assessed pharmacokinetics in: 16 women at 36 weeks gestation using 150 mg lamivudine twice daily with zidovudine, 10 women at 38 weeks gestation using 150 mg lamivudine twice daily with zidovudine, and 10 women at 38 weeks gestation using lamivudine 300 mg twice daily without other antiretrovirals.
-These studies were not designed or powered to provide efficacy information.
-Lamivudine pharmacokinetics in the pregnant women were similar to those seen in non-pregnant adults and in postpartum women.
+Lamivudine pharmacokinetics were studied in pregnant women during 2 clinical trials conducted in South Africa.
+The trials assessed pharmacokinetics in 16 women at 36 weeks gestation using 150 mg lamivudine twice daily with zidovudine, 10 women at 38 weeks gestation using 150 mg lamivudine twice daily with zidovudine, and 10 women at 38 weeks gestation using lamivudine 300 mg twice daily without other antiretrovirals.
+These trials were not designed or powered to provide efficacy information.
+Lamivudine pharmacokinetics in pregnant women were similar to those seen in non-pregnant adults and in postpartum women.
 Lamivudine concentrations were generally similar in maternal, neonatal, and umbilical cord serum samples.
-In a subset of subjects, lamivudine amniotic fluid specimens were collected following natural rupture of membranes.
-Amniotic fluid concentrations of lamivudine were typically 2 times greater than maternal serum levels and ranged from 1.2 to 2.5 mcg/mL (150 mg twice daily) and 2.1 to 5.2 mcg/mL (300 mg twice daily).
-It is not known whether risks of adverse events associated with lamivudine are altered in pregnant women compared with other HIV-1-infected patients.
+In a subset of subjects, amniotic fluid specimens were collected following natural rupture of membranes and confirmed that lamivudine crosses the placenta in humans.
+Amniotic fluid concentrations of lamivudine were typically 2 times greater than maternal serum levels and ranged from 1.2 to 2.5 mcg per mL (150 mg twice daily) and 2.1 to 5.2 mcg per mL (300 mg twice daily).

-Clinical studies of EPIVIR (lamivudine) did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-In general, dose selection for an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
-In particular, because lamivudine is substantially excreted by the kidney and elderly patients are more likely to have decreased renal function, renal function should be monitored and dosage adjustments should be made accordingly [see DOSAGE AND ADMINISTRATION, CLINICAL PHARMACOLOGY].
+Clinical trials of EPIVIR did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+In general, caution should be exercised in the administration of EPIVIR in elderly patients reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy [see DOSAGE AND ADMINISTRATION, CLINICAL PHARMACOLOGY].